 Luoyang just south of the river was the capital of China for ten dynasties before it was sacked by Jurchen invaders in the 10th century.
 The philosopher Laozi is one of the many great figures associated with the city.
 It is sometimes known as the ‘eastern Imperial city’ but has few remaining ancient buildings after centuries of plunder.
 The City museum has many fine exhibits of Luoyang's days of pre-eminence.
 There is an annual Peony Festival which was brought into being by famous Tang Empress Wu Zetian.
 The city has grown far beyond its ancient limits and is a modern industrialized city.
 Baimasi (White Horse Temple) at Luoyang claims to be the oldest Buddhist monastery in China dating back to 68CE.
 The name refers to the legend that it was founded by two monks who arrived on a white horse.

-Kaifeng, Henan became the capital city after the abandonment of Luoyang and was at its zenith up until the invasion of the Mongols in the Song dynasty when it was pillaged.
+Kaifeng, Henan became the capital city after Luoyang was abandoned and was at its zenith up until the invasion of the Mongols in the Song dynasty when it was looted and destroyed.
 Subject to periodic flooding many historic buildings of that time have been swept away leaving little trace.
-It has a viewing platform to allow the nearby surging Yellow River to be seen.
-The path of the Yellow River has changed over time, only a few centuries ago it flowed south-east reaching the sea to the south of Shandong.
+There is a viewing platform where the nearby surging Yellow River can be seen.
+The path of the Yellow River has changed greatly over time, only a few centuries ago it flowed south-east reaching the sea to the south of Shandong.
 The Shanshan Gan Guildhall is a heavily decorated Qing dynasty hall built by merchants.
 The Prime Minister's Temple (Da Xiangguo Si ➚) has been rebuilt on the site of the main Buddhist temple in the Song capital city.
 It is most famous for a large statue of the Buddhist Goddess Guanyin.
 Longting Park has been built in the Song dynastic style for the benefit of tourists.
 More authentic is the Fan pagoda ➚ located south of the city which dates back a thousand years.
 It was at Kaifeng that the Yellow River's levees have been deliberately breached, once in 1644 to hold back the invading Manchu (unsuccessfully) and again in 1938 ➚ when Chiang Kaishek attempted to flood the land and impede the Japanese invasion, killing one million Chinese ➚ people in the process.
-The city is also renowned for a small isolated community of Jews ➚ who settled at Kaifeng hundreds of years ago.
+The city is also renowned for a small isolated community of Jews who settled at Kaifeng hundreds of years ago (see article that follows).
 The Iron Pagoda ➚ (made of rust colored bricks rather than iron) is another interesting tourist site reflecting its ancient heritage.

 Near Kaifeng is the Baogong Temple ➚ built in memory of Bao Zheng renowned for his fair administration of justice.
-Guanlin Temple ➚ commemorates Guan Yu of the Three Kingdoms period who has been worshiped as a 'god of War'.
+Guanlin Temple ➚ commemorates Guan Yu of the Three Kingdoms period who was worshiped as a 'god of War'.
 The Dragon Pavilion ➚ at Kaifeng is another ancient temple.

 The sacred mountain of Songshan ➚ is a famous scenic site south east of Luoyang.
 At 4,902 feet [1,494 meters] it is an impressive peak with scary paths leading to the summit.
 The Temple of Songshan is the oldest stone pagoda in China as it dates back to Northern Wei times (523CE).
 The Daoist ‘Temple of the Central Mountain’ is older but has been rebuilt over the centuries since its foundation in Han times.
 On the foothills of Mount Song is the Gaocheng Observatory ➚, a World Heritage site, dating back to the Yuan dynasty which recorded accurate astronomical observations for centuries.
 A gnomon ➚ was erected in the Tang dynasty here to help measure the circumference of the Earth (the ancient unit of distance was derived from this).
 It allows for very accurate measurement of shadows and from this the date and length of the year.
 The measurements were not surpassed in Europe for hundreds of years.
 The main observatory was restored in the Ming dynasty.
 Songyang Academy has two ancient cypresses called the Lesser and Greater Generals believed to date back two thousand years and given by Han Emperor Wudi in 110BCE.